• Case-Based Roundtable

 SHOW MORE

-Sonia Batra, MD, shares effective summer acne solutions using lasers like Aerolase Neo Elite and AviClear, ensuring tailored care for optimal skin health.
+Sonia Batra, MD, shares effective summer acne solutions using lasers such as Aerolase Neo Elite and AviClear, ensuring tailored care for optimal skin health.

-In a continuing conversation, Sonia Batra, MD, board-certified dermatologist, micrographic dermatologic surgeon, and clinical assistant professor at USC Keck School of Medicine, shared valuable clinical insights into managing acne exacerbated by summer factors such as heat, humidity, sweat, and increased sun exposure.
+In a continuing conversation, Sonia Batra, MD, a board-certified dermatologist, micrographic dermatologic surgeon, and clinical assistant professor at the Keck School of Medicine of USC, shared valuable clinical insights into managing acne exacerbated by summer factors, such as heat, humidity, sweat, and increased sun exposure.
 Batra emphasized the role of emerging laser technologies in treating summer acne, challenging the conventional hesitation many clinicians feel about light-based therapies during peak UV seasons.
-She highlighted two devices that have proven particularly effective in her Southern California practice.
+She highlighted 2 devices that have proven particularly effective in her practice in Southern California.

-The Aerolase Neo Elite is a 650-microsecond Nd:YAG laser that targets active inflammatory acne by thermally destroying C. acnes and reducing inflammation with little pain or downtime.
-Batra emphasized its tolerability, making it an excellent option for patients during summer when compliance with multi-step regimens can be lower.
+The Aerolase Neo Elite is a 650-µs Nd:YAG laser that targets active inflammatory acne by thermally destroying Cutibacterium acnes and reducing inflammation with little pain or downtime.
+Batra emphasized its tolerability, making it an excellent option for patients during summer, when adherence with multistep regimens can be lower.
 AviClear is a newer FDA-cleared laser that selectively targets sebaceous glands to reduce sebum production.
-Batra likens its long-term efficacy to a course of isotretinoin, but without systemic side effects.
+Batra likens its long-term efficacy to a course of isotretinoin but without systemic adverse effects.
 With minimal downtime and only transient photosensitivity, it is a practical summer intervention, especially for high school and college students who can complete a treatment series before returning to school.

-Batra encourages dermatologists to reframe the summer as a strategic treatment window, particularly for younger patients with flexible availability.
+Batra encourages dermatologists to reframe summer as a strategic treatment window, particularly for younger patients with flexible availability.
 She also advocates for proactive communication.
-As summer acne often requires regimen modifications, she underscores the need for patients to check in regularly, especially when using photosensitizing agents such as retinoids or AHAs/BHAs.
+As summer acne often requires regimen modifications, she underscores the need for patients to check in regularly, especially when using photosensitizing agents such as retinoids or alpha and beta hydroxy acids.

 Ultimately, Batra’s message is clear: With open communication and strategic use of emerging therapies, clinicians can tailor summer acne care more effectively, improving outcomes and reducing treatment burden for patients.